Barry Schwartz (sociologist): Academic focus

-Special Areas
+Special areas

 Collective Memory

-Schwartz's effort to reconcile realism and constructionism is most evident in his collective memory studies, which include books and articles that trace Abraham Lincoln’s scholarly and popular images from his death in 1865 to present, and George Washington’s emergence and transformation as a national idol.
+Schwartz's effort to reconcile realism and constructionism is most evident in his collective memory studies, which include books and articles that trace Abraham Lincoln's scholarly and popular images from his death in 1865 to present and George Washington's emergence and transformation as a national idol.
 His work on the distinctiveness of “The American Heroic Vision” includes beliefs and moral sentiments about Dwight Eisenhower and Richard Nixon.
-Schwartz's comparative work includes the fate of Confucius before and after the Cultural Revolution, and studies of Korean, and Japanese memory, with special emphasis on the “history problem” in Northeast Asia.
-Memory as a source of honor and disgrace is addressed not only in Asian studies but also comparisons of Americans and Germans, Jewish and Arab Israelis.
-His later work included an extension of his Gettysburg Address research into a book-length treatment of the Address's original and drastically changing meanings.
+Schwartz's comparative work includes the fate of Confucius before and after the Cultural Revolution and studies of Korean and Japanese memory with special emphasis on the “history problem” in Northeast Asia.
+Memory as a source of honor and disgrace is addressed not only in Asian studies but also comparisons of Americans and Germans and of Jewish and Arab Israelis.
+His later work included an extension of his research on the Gettysburg Address into a book-length treatment of its original and drastically changing meanings.
 Schwartz's research on the historical Jesus, on which no contemporaneous written documentation exists, shows how the words and actions of this apocalyptic prophet can be assessed through the emergent memory of his followers and authenticated by sources external to the Gospels.
-Schwartz has recently brought the Jesus narratives to bear on Georg Simmel’s philosophy of history and its implications for the understanding of collective memory.
+Schwartz has recently brought the Jesus narratives to bear on Georg Simmel's philosophy of history and its implications for the understanding of collective memory.

-Sociology of Knowledge
+Sociology of knowledge

 Collective memory scholarship is a branch of the broader field of the sociology of knowledge.
-Schwartz’s contribution to the latter arises from the French tradition, notably, Emile Durkheim and Marcel Mauss’s Primitive Classification, and it expands Robert Hertz’s discoveries on the preeminence of the right hand and lateral symbolism, Claude Lévi-Strauss on binary classification, and Rodney Needham’s writings on symbolic classification systems.
+Schwartz's contribution to the latter arises from the French tradition, notably, Emile Durkheim and Marcel Mauss’s Primitive Classification, and it expands Robert Hertz’s discoveries on the preeminence of the right hand and lateral symbolism, Claude Lévi-Strauss on binary classification, and Rodney Needham’s writings on symbolic classification systems.
 In his analysis of acquisition dates and content of the U.S. Capitol Building’s paintings, statues, busts, and friezes, for example, Schwartz finds art manifesting a binary structure of historically “hot” and “cold” periods.
 Elsewhere, he dissects the universal tendency to map social inequality into vertical oppositions, and he explains why vertical metaphors, without which inequalities could not be conceived, are a priori categories based on certain universals of social experience.